kuoss/ingress-annotator/README.md

 [![GitHub license](https://img.shields.io/github/license/kuoss/ingress-annotator.svg)](https://github.com/kuoss/ingress-annotator/blob/main/LICENSE)
 [![Go Report Card](https://goreportcard.com/badge/github.com/kuoss/ingress-annotator)](https://goreportcard.com/report/github.com/kuoss/ingress-annotator)

 The **Ingress Annotator** is a Kubernetes utility designed to streamline the management and application of annotations across Ingress resources within your clusters.
 With this tool, you can define reusable annotation rules in a ConfigMap, which are automatically propagated to your Ingresses or all Ingresses within a specified namespace based on simple annotation references.
-This ensures that updates to your annotation rules are immediately and consistently applied across relevant Ingress resources, reducing the risk of errors and making your deployments more maintainable.
+This ensures that updates to your annotation rules are applied immediately and consistently across relevant Ingress resources, reducing the risk of errors and enhancing the maintainability of your deployments.

 ## Features
 - **Centralized Annotation Management**: Define reusable annotations in a ConfigMap that can be applied to multiple Ingress resources or entire namespaces.
-This ensures consistency and reduces the need for repetitive configurations.
+This promotes consistency and reduces the need for repetitive configurations.
-- **Flexible and Scalable Application**: Apply annotation rules to individual Ingress resources or automatically propagate them to all Ingresses within a namespace, simplifying configuration management across your Kubernetes environment.
+- **Flexible and Scalable Application**: Apply annotation rules to individual Ingress resources or automatically propagate them across all Ingresses within a namespace, simplifying configuration management in your Kubernetes environment.
 - **Dynamic and Automatic Updates**: Any changes to the annotation rules in the ConfigMap are automatically applied to all relevant Ingress resources or namespaces.
 Use the `annotator.ingress.kubernetes.io/rules` annotation on Ingresses or namespaces to dynamically control which rules are applied, ensuring precise and up-to-date configurations.
+-
 ## Usage
 1. Create a ConfigMap with your annotation rules: